jszwedko/ec2-metadatafs/README.md

 ### Advantages over `curl http://169.254.169.254`

 * No need to remember the special IP address of the service
-* Can use traditional unix tools to walk the tree
+* Can use traditional unix tools to walk and interrogate the tree
-* Can limit outbound traffic to this IP just to root

 ### Advantages over the [`ec2-metadata`](http://aws.amazon.com/code/1825) tool